Summertime and the living is easy, right? Or it would be if you could get the kiddies to willingly and happily help around the house.

 Add some academics to the list.
 Kids get a little too relaxed (read: lazy) over the summer.
 Many forget half of what they learned in school as they zombie out playing games and watching television.
 Keep learning on track with daily reading time, journaling or a daily paragraph, and a daily math problem.

 Also – your list doesn’t have to be boring.
 Add some fun or silly things your child likes to do to the list.
-Examples; play with pets, draw or craft, listen to music, go outside and play, do your favorite exercise or sport, learn a joke.
+Examples; play with pets, draw or craft, listen to music, take a silly dance break, go outside and play, do your favorite exercise or sport, learn a joke.
 Learning to make time for pleasurable pursuits is a great habit to instill.

 - Create morning and evening routines specific to each child that are age appropriate and include personal grooming along with household tasks.